 Whilst being self-employed does take a huge amount of discipline, the flexibility it brings in my view….if it’s the right thing….can be worth its weight in gold.
 If you’re thinking of setting up your own venture it’s always worth talking to a business consultant who can help set you in the right direction.

 Apart from the obvious above, a return to work doesn’t have to be vanilla.
 I was quite clear about the fact that I didn’t want to return to work as I knew it, and that I didn’t want to work for someone else.
 Although I started my blog two years ago on a whim, I did have the tiniest inkling it could turn into something.
 After two years it provided me with a sustainable part-time income and all the benefits of flexible working that I quite frankly feel eternally blessed for.

 Of course…it doesn’t have to be a blog.
 It could be something entirely different that doesn’t conform to the usual “back to work” train of thought.
 I have mum friends who have become child minders, have retrained as beauticians, taken the Digital Mums Social Media course and become social media managers or have become dog walkers.
 They are all phenomenally happy with their new way of bringing in income.

 Go back to the books

-Going back to work doesn’t have to be immediate and if you’re looking to take a longer term view and do something new, then this crossroads can be the perfect opportunity to do just that.
-Today there are so many ways to retrain in a flexible manner which can sit more practically alongside mum life.
-Deciding to retrain however is a big step but if it’s something you’re considering Netmums has a handy guide on getting back to education here which is well worth a read.
+Going back to work doesn’t have to be immediate and if you’re looking to take a longer-term view and do something new.
+This crossroads can be the perfect opportunity to do just that.
+Today there are so many ways to retrain in a flexible manner that can sit more practically alongside mum life.
+Deciding to retrain however, is a big step but if it’s something you’re considering Netmums has a handy guide on getting back to education here which is well worth a read.